karink520/intro-r-shiny-workshop/shiny_workshop.md

 3. Try making from scratch a Shiny app that looks and works like the example [here](https://karinknudson.shinyapps.io/example5_apptomatch/).
 You *can* look at the code in `example5_apptomatch/app.R` if you are really stuck, but you will learn best if you struggle with the process some yourself, so don't shortchange yourself by cutting short that struggle too early!

-4. If you have extra time, use it to experiment with by using and connecting other `*Input` and `*Output` functions
+4. If you have extra time, use it to experiment with by using and connecting other `*Input` and `*Output` functions to make your own app, or play with layouts, styles, and themes.

 ------